National Research Schools

 Aside from the four national research schools, of which the Faculty of Humanities is secretary, the DLG also recognises the following national research schools:

 - NOSTER – The Netherlands School for Advanced Studies in Theology and Religion.
-Secretary: UU, Faculty of Humanities.
+Secretary: RU, Faculty of Philosophy, Theology and Religious Studies

-- NOV – The Netherlands Research School for Gender Studies.
-Secretary: UU, Faculty of Humanities.
+- NOG – The Netherlands Research School for Gender Studies.
+Secretary: UU, Faculty of Humanities

-- OZSE – National Research School of Ethics.
-Secretary: UU, Faculty of Humanities.
+- OZSW – National Research School of Ethics.
+Secretary: EU, Faculty of Philosophy

 - POSTHUMUS – N.W.
 Posthumus Institute.
-Secretary: UL, Faculty of Humanities.
+Secretary: RU, Faculty of Arts

 Organisation national research schools